John S. Kush — Staff

-Dr. John Kush is a Research Fellow in the Auburn University School of Forestry and Wildlife Sciences (SFWS).
+Dr. John Kush is a Research Fellow in the Auburn University College of Forestry and Wildlife Sciences (SFWS).
 Trained as a forester, John focuses on forest ecology and restoration and he strives to bridge the gap between ecology and forestry to promote wise ecosystem management and sustainable use of natural resources.
 He is recognized as an Ecological Society of America Senior Ecologist.
 For John, his chosen field of work is more than a career; it is a vehicle that enables him to have the largest possible impact on something he cares about deeply, the management and restoration of forest ecosystems.

 Forest ecosystems have been under assault for generations, yet they remain crucial to the healthy functioning of the biosphere.
 The restoration of longleaf pine, an ecosystem that once dominated the landscape of the Southeast, is a particular passion.
 John led a study of factors affecting growth, yield, and carbon sequestration properties in longleaf pine ecosystems.
 He has also worked in shortleaf pine/oak forests with a focus on restoration.